- Home

 Healthcare and the education system are also seen as highly developed, serving the needs of residents and citizens alike.
 Education for children is provided free of charge in public schools and healthcare services are provided that are both quality and affordable.

-Assimilating into New Zealand’s way of life isn't only encouraged but is highly recommended.
-In general New Zealanders are known to be friendly and have an egalitarian way of life which makes New Zealand a relatively easy country to which to relocate.
-New Zealanders celebrate their national day on 6th of February which is known as Waitangi Day.
-Each year this event is celebrated with a party in Nelson.
+Integrating into New Zealand's way of life is encouraged and highly recommended.
+New Zealanders are known for their friendliness and egalitarian outlook, making New Zealand a relatively easy country for relocation.
+New Zealanders celebrate their national day on the 6th of February, known as Waitangi Day.
+The main celebrations take place at the Waitangi Treaty Grounds in Northland, with events held across the country.

 Some more ideas include joining a community group or sports team.
 Dunedin and Hamilton are rich in community groups, clubs and opportunities to join sporting teams.
 Anything from rugby to painting to gardening to woodcarving has a group of people interested and some fun happenings.